blindnet-io/demo-token-generator/README.md

-# Token generator for authenticatoin in blindnet
+# Token generator for authentication in blindnet